itsrichierich/real-estate-gentrification-analysis/README.md

 ---

-## Reporting Prompts
+## Reporting Ideas

-- What ZIP codes saw the highest jump in sale price per square foot?
+- What ZIP codes saw the highest jump in sale price per sq. ft?
-- Are buyers individuals or LLCs?
+- Are majority of the buyers individuals or LLCs?
 - Do any LLCs appear repeatedly across the dataset?
-- Is there a neighborhood where homes are flipping rapidly?
+- Is there a neighborhood or zip code where homes are flipping rapidly?
 - What do the trends suggest about affordability and access?

 ---